luanzhu/roadrunner/README.md

 # Roadrunner (RR)

-Roadrunner is a rust rest client based on [hyper project](https://github.com/hyperium/hyper) to provide an user friendly interface for use.
+Roadrunner is a Rust Rest client based on [hyper project](https://github.com/hyperium/hyper) to provide an user friendly interface for use.

 The API interface is partially inspired by [unirest java library](http://unirest.io/java.html).